-The UL/cUL Mark identifies that this product conforms to rigid safety standards.
+The UL/cUL Mark indicates that this product satisfies stringent safety standards.
 This mark appears on products in the United States and Canada.
-It shows UL approval, which identifies that the product complies with safety standards after careful inspection and assessment.
+It shows UL approval, indicating that it has been determined that the product complies with safety standards after undergoing strict inspection and assessment.

 You must use UL Listed or UL Recognized parts for all primary components that are built into electrical equipment that has UL approval.